odedAtias/Movix/README.md

 # Movix  🎬

 Movix is a personalized movie recommendation engine that helps users find movies they will love based on their individual preferences.
-This project is built using Python and utilizes the MovieLens dataset to provide movie recommendations.
+This project is built using React Native and utilizes the TMDB API to provide movie recommendations.

 ## Features